adamfeuer/nuttx-companion/docs/user/making-changes.rst

        -  read standard input mainly used by git pre-commit hook as below: git diff --cached | ./tools/checkpatch.sh -

-   Run it against your files and correct all the errors, so that ``tools/checkpatch.sh`` reports no errors.
+   Run it against your files and correct all the errors in the code you added, so that ``tools/checkpatch.sh`` reports no errors.
 Then commit the result.
    For example:

     .. code-block:: bash